 So what does Mark enjoy about reading?

-Many of my days at work can be spent reading – it is incredible how quickly you can great through a 200 page report, digest its essence, critique its merits, and spit out a wish list of notes and changes.
+Many of my days at work can be spent reading – it is incredible how quickly you can great through a 200-page report, digest its essence, critique its merits, and spit out a wish list of notes and changes.
 However, when it comes to reading for myself – the tides do turn.
-Whereby day, I read for purpose, by night, I read for nothing more then the experience.
-Much like a fine glass of wine, which we slowly savour, I too savour a great read, and enjoy each word, comma and syllable.
+Whereby day, I read for a purpose, by night, I read for nothing more than the experience.
+Much like a fine glass of wine, which we slowly savour, I too savour a great read and enjoy each word, comma and syllable.
 I usually equate my reading speed to that of talking .. slow, steady, one word at a time.
 I ravish in the story, in the adventure, in the “who done it?” – who has read Gone Girl?
 Every story is a world in its own – we are touched, we laugh, we are engaged.
-For a moment, we live through not the authors eyes but, for a moment, the characters and the world that has been created for them – as readers this is our escape.
+For a moment, we live through not the author’s eyes but, for a moment, the characters and the world that has been created for them – as readers this is our escape.
 Worlds that captivate us so deeply, it is hard to escape.
-How many times do we tell ourselves, only one more page, not wanting to put the book down.
+How many times do we tell ourselves, only one more page, not wanting to put the book down?

-I know what your are saying to yourself, “seriously Mark, sounds like you only read fiction, how unsophisticated is that!”, and I admit, I will jump at fiction before any other form of writing.
+I know what you are saying to yourself, “seriously Mark, sounds like you only read fiction, how unsophisticated is that!”, and I admit, I will jump at fiction before any other form of writing.
 However that being said, when the read has sparked my interest anything is game.
 One extremely interesting read of late was, “Detroit: An American Autopsy” by Charlie LeDuff.
-His recount of squaller of Detroit today, is enough for me to want to make a road trip.
+His recount of squaller of Detroit today is enough for me to want to make a road trip.
 The transformation of the city is simply more then I can get my mind around – and has to make you think.

 So, for me, this is my favourite part about reading.
 Why do you read?